Sergu1255/2023-2024-better-/simulations.md

-for the past days I have been trying to create a pathfinder alrthinmoth however I have taken diffrent taturial videos https://www.youtube.com/watch?v=aKYlikFAV4k&t=1572s However it has been very hard to do anything as these tutariols didn't work here is the code
+for the past days I have been trying to create a pathfinder alrthinmoth however I have taken diffrent taturial videos https://www.youtube.com/watch?v=aKYlikFAV4k&t=1572s However it has been very hard to do anything as these tutariols didn't work here is the [here](